Chile Mustard Pork Kabobs

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Chile Mustard Pork Kabobs are a great main dish for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
+Chile Mustard Pork Kabobs are a great main dish for any low-carb, Keto, or low-glycemic diet, including any phase of the original South Beach Diet.
+South Beach would recommend using lean, well-trimmed pork.

 Find More Recipes Like This One: